Sign InTry Free

 Delete PV data

-If your deployment has persistent data storage, deleting the TiDB cluster does not remove the data in the cluster.
-If you do not need the data, run the following commands to clean it:
+If your deployment includes persistent data storage, deleting the TiDB cluster does not remove the data in the cluster.
+If you do not need the data, you can clean it by running the following commands:

 kubectl delete pvc -n tidb-cluster -l app.kubernetes.io/instance=basic,app.kubernetes.io/managed-by=tidb-operator && \